it-p-lodz-pl/TUL.Courses/PDMP/ThesisTemplate.en.md

 ## 6. References

 List of academic publications used as reference points and containing supplementary materials used by the author.
 It is important that the reference to the literature should contain information allowing to reach the indicated version of the publication at a later date.
 For example, providing the URL of a website and the date of access to it is not sufficient to reopen the same website later.
-Avoid referring to the marketing publications and not reviewed publications.
+Avoid referring to the **marketing publications and not reviewed publications**.

 ## 7. Appendixes